19hours/sg-statutes/Acts/Plant Varieties Protection Act.md

 (c) where the candidate variety is found to meet the requirements in paragraphs (a) and (b), to establish an official description of the variety.

+[Act 16 of 2014 wef 30/07/2014]

-(3) The Registrar or the local prescribed examination authority may, by way of written notice, request the applicant to furnish any further information, document or propagating material of the candidate variety and of any similar plant variety in addition to any plant variety referred to in subsection (1)(a)(iii).
+(3) The Registrar or the Examiner may, by way of written notice, request the applicant to furnish any further information, document or propagating material of the candidate variety and of any similar plant variety in addition to any plant variety referred to in subsection (1)(a)(iii).

+[Act 16 of 2014 wef 30/07/2014]

-(4) Where the Registrar or the local prescribed examination authority has made a request for further information, documents or propagating material under subsection (3), the applicant shall —
+(4) Where the Registrar or the Examiner has made a request for further information, documents or propagating material under subsection (3), the applicant shall —

 (a) furnish such information, document or propagating material within the period stated in the written notice; or

-(b) where such information, document or propagating material is not available, notify the Registrar or the local prescribed examination authority, as the case may be, of this fact within that period.
+(b) where such information, document or propagating material is not available, notify the Registrar or the Examiner, as the case may be, of this fact within that period.

+[Act 16 of 2014 wef 30/07/2014]

 [HK Plant Ord.
 1997, s.
 13; UPOV Model Law 1996, Art.
 37]

 ### Corresponding examination

-18\.—(1) Subject to subsection (2), the applicant may, instead of complying with the provisions in section 17, lodge with the Registrar in such manner as the Registrar may require and within the prescribed period, an examination report issued and certified by a prescribed examination authority in any UPOV member other than Singapore.
+18\.—(1) Subject to subsection (2), the applicant may, instead of complying with the provisions in section 17, lodge with the Registrar in such manner as the Registrar may require and within the prescribed period, an examination report issued and certified by an Examiner in any UPOV member other than Singapore.

+[Act 16 of 2014 wef 30/07/2014]

 (2) The Registrar may reject an examination report lodged under subsection (1), in which case the applicant shall comply with the provisions in section 17.